The Outlaws (2017 film): Plot

 Ma Suk-Do is a detective in Geumcheon, Guro District, Seoul.
-Ma and his Captain Jeon Il-man, try to keep the peace while two local Chinese-Korean gangs battle over control of Chinatown: the Venom Gang headed by Ahn Sung-Tae and the Cobra Gang headed by Jang-I-Soo.
+Ma and Captain Jeon Il-man try to keep the peace while two local Chinese-Korean gangs, the Venom Gang headed by Ahn Sung-Tae and the Cobra Gang headed by Jang-I-Soo, battle over control of Chinatown.

-Jang Chen, bloodthirsty leader of the Chinese loansharking Black Dragon Gang, makes his own brutal moves to take over Chinatown along with his henchmen Sung-Rak and Yang-Tae.
+Zhang Qian, the bloodthirsty leader of the Chinese loansharking Black Dragon Gang, makes his own brutal moves to take over Chinatown along with his henchmen Wei Chengluo and Yang Tai.
 They kill Sung-Tae and take over Jang-I-Soo's casino.
-Enraged, Jang-I-Soo attacks the casino.
-Sung-Rak and Yung-Tae fight with Jang-I-Soo and his henchmen, but are interrupted by Ma, who arrests Sung-Rak.
-Yang-Tae escapes and informs Jang-Chen.
+Enraged, Jang-I-Soo attempts to retake the casino and his men fight Sung-Rak and Yung-Tae; however they are interrupted by Ma, who arrests Chengluo but Yang-Tai escapes and informs Qian.

-Ma and Jeon learn about Jang Chen's crimes and plan to arrest him.
-Jang Chen and Yang-Tae attack Jang-I-soo and his henchmen and kill them at Jang-I-Soo's mother's birthday party.
-Later, Jang Chen's location is revealed to hotelier and CEO Hwang.
-Jang Chen had killed Hwang's men in his hotel.
-Hwang's men try to kill Jang Chen in revenge but, he manages to escape.
-Hwang is later killed by Jang Chen, who learned of Hwang's attempt on his life.
-Detective Ma seeks the help of Chinatown citizens for help to catch the Chinese loansharks.
-They agree and start taking photos of the gang members.
+Ma and Jeon learn about Qian's crimes and make moves to arrest him.
+Qian and Yang-Tai attack Jang-I-Soo at his mother's birthday party, apparently killing him.
+Hwang, a hotelier whose men Qian had also killed, sends his men to kill Qian in revenge but he manages to escape; Qian later tries to kill Hwang in return but fails.
+Desperate to stop the escalating violence, Ma turns to Chinatown's residents for help to catch Chen and the Chinese loan sharks; they agree and start secretly taking photos of the gang members to identify them.

-Ma and his fellow police officers arrest all of them, including Yang-Tae.
-One of the police officers named Kang Hong-seok, sees Jang Chen and pursues him.
-However, he gets trapped and Jang Chen tries to run him over with a car.
-Ma saves him by crashing into Jang Chen's car.
-But, Jang Chen escapes.
-Ma chases after him but, loses sight of him after a while.
-Jang Chen reaches the airport to fly back to China.
-Ma finds Chen in the airport restroom and they fight.
-Ma manages to knock down Jang Chen and leaves him handcuffed in the restroom.
-The gang leaders are arrested and Jeon is congratulated by the commissioner where Ma and his team celebrate for solving the case.
-Just then, Ma is called by the commissioner to investigate another case.
+Ma and his fellow police officers set a trap and arrest all of the gang members, including Yang-Tai, but Qian escapes.
+Police officer Kang Hong-seok sees Qian and pursues him; Qian almost runs him over with a car before Ma saves him by crashing into him.
+Ma chases after Qian but loses sight of him, only to discover that he has attacked some of the Chinatown residents who had helped Ma, who tell him that Qian plans to fly to China.

+Zhang Qian reaches the airport, where Ma confronts him in the restroom.
+They fight and Ma manages to knock down Qian and leaves him handcuffed.
+The gang members are arrested and Jeon is congratulated by the commissioner.
+As Ma and his team head out to celebrate, Ma is called by the commissioner to investigate another case.